 Vienna is perfect for city walks.
-We stroll from Schwedenplatz to Stadtpark and get a glimpse of Vienna’s long history.
-Along the way, we’ll also get a taste of the Viennese culinary heritage.
+So we stroll from Schwedenplatz to Stadtpark and glimpse Vienna’s long history.
+We’ll also get a taste of the Viennese culinary heritage along the way.

-Innere Stadt, Vienna’s historic city center within Ringstrasse, is a delightful place to discover on foot.
-Here you find everything from narrow alleys, picturesque houses, and small idyllic squares to majestic palaces, sumptuous cathedrals and beautiful parks.
+Innere Stadt, Vienna’s historical city centre within Ringstrasse, is a delightful place to discover on foot.
+You find everything from narrow alleys, picturesque houses, and small idyllic squares to majestic palaces, sumptuous cathedrals and beautiful parks.
 The first of our Vienna city walks takes us from Schwedenplatz to Stadtpark.
-Schwedenplatz where several buses, tram, and subway lines meet is a great place to start.
+Schwedenplatz, where several buses, trams, and subway lines meet, is a great place to start.

 Schwedenplatz

 A bustling street life meets us as we get off the tram on Schwedenplatz.
 The square got its name after World War I, acknowledging the help Sweden gave the new Austrian Republic.
 While most people hurry in and out of trams and buses, others relax and enjoy something good to eat at one of the many outdoor restaurants or take a quick snack at one of the traditional Viennese hot dog vendors.
-Nonetheless, we will not give in to the temptation for a bratwurst and head off to find Hafnersteig.
-The little cul-de-sac got its name from the stove-makers, who lived and worked here during the Middle Ages.
-After heading up a few staircases we reach the so-called “Greek quarter” and Griechengasse.
+Nonetheless, we will not succumb to the temptation of bratwurst and head off to find Hafnersteig.
+The little cul-de-sac got its name from the stove-makers who lived and worked here during the Middle Ages.
+After heading up a few staircases, we reach the so-called “Greek quarter” and Griechengasse.

 Griechenviertel

 One of the most peculiar houses in Vienna has to be Griechengasse No. 4 in Griechenvirtel.
 The house built in the 1400s has a weird and fascinating disorganized facade.
 It stands out among Vienna’s beautiful and classic symmetrical facades.
-Countless renovations have left a patchwork of styles and nothing seems to be on the same level.
-The reason why this little piece of Vienna is called the “Greek Quarter”, is the result of a peace treaty that allowed Greeks who lived in the Ottoman Empire to settle down in Vienna.
-Greek merchants from the Levant aggregated in a few small streets in this part of Vienna, which became the Griechenvirtel (Greek quarter).
+Countless renovations have left a patchwork of styles, and nothing seems to be on the same level.
+This little piece of Vienna called the “Greek Quarter” resulted from a peace treaty that allowed Greeks who lived in the Ottoman Empire to settle down in Vienna.
+As a result, Greek merchants from the Levant aggregated in a few small streets in this part of Vienna, which became the Griechenvirtel (Greek quarter).

 < Click on the images to enlarge >